Medication Search: PDP-Hydrocodone

-Adults: The recommended dose of hydrocodone for adults and children over 12 years is 5 mg (1 teaspoonful [5 mL] or 1 tablet) not less than 4 hours apart, after meals and at bedtime with food or a glass of milk.
+Adults: The recommended dose of hydrocodone for adults is 5 mg (1 teaspoonful [5 mL]) not less than 4 hours apart, after meals and at bedtime with food or a glass of milk.
 Do not exceed 30 mg (6 doses) in a 24-hour period.
-The maximum single dose for adults is 15 mg (3 tablets or 15 mL).
+The maximum single dose for adults is 15 mg (15 mL).

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.